Pylons/pyramid/docs/glossary.rst

   Resource
     Any file contained within a Python :term:`package` which is *not* a Python source code file.
+  Resource Specification
+    A colon-delimited identifier for a resource.
+The colon separates a Python :term:`package` name from a package subpath.
+For example, the resource specification ``my.package:static/baz.css``
+    identifies the file named ``baz.css`` in the ``static`` subdirectory of the ``my.package`` Python package.
   Package
     A directory on disk which contains an ``__init__.py`` file, making it recognizable to Python as a location which can be ``import`` -ed.